httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 --- back

-# Changes from RFC3205
+# Changes from RFC 3205

-RFC3205 captured the Best Current Practice in the early 2000's, based on the concerns facing protocol designers at the time.
+{{?RFC3205}} captured the Best Current Practice in the early 2000's, based on the concerns facing protocol designers at the time.
 Use of HTTP has changed considerably since then, and as a result this document is substantially different.
 As a result, the changes are too numerous to list individually.